 You will need to put together a performance which shows how you interpret the style of two contrasting individuals.
+You do not have to perform your chosen artists' material.
 You may choose one of the following disciplines/instruments offered by RSL:

-Music - Any discipline that RSL currently offer at Grade 8.
+Music - Any discipline that RSL currently offer at Grade 8

-Dance - Street, Jazz.
+Dance - Street, Jazz